Professional Resources

 On This Page

-On this page, you’ll find announcements of upcoming events, information about Mentoring Virginia, lists of recurring publications (journals, newsletters, blogs, and podcasts), and lists of professional books, websites, and organizations.
+On this page, you’ll find announcements of upcoming events, information about Mentoring Virginia, lists of recurring publications (journals, newsletters, blogs, and podcasts), and lists of professional books, and organizations.
 Please email us at Rural@vt.edu to let us know about other resources we should add to this list!

 Welcome to the Center for Rural Education!